backtracking/functory/README.txt

 *                                                                        *
 **************************************************************************

-This is Factory mini tutorial.
+This is Functory mini tutorial.

 Installation
 ============